orbitalquark/textadept/doc/manual/14_Appendix.md

   counting +_1_ for an _x_ and -_1_ for a _y_, the ending _y_ is the first _y_
   where the count reaches 0.
 For instance, the item `%b()` matches expressions with balanced parentheses.
+* `%f[set]`, a _frontier pattern_; such item matches an empty string at any
+  position such that the next character belongs to _set_ and the previous character does not belong to _set_.
+The set _set_ is interpreted as previously described.
+The beginning and the end of the subject are handled as if they were the character `'\0'`.

 _Pattern:_